bz2vsr/bz2cp-install/README.md

-# Installing Battlezone II: Forgotten Enemies on Windows 11
+# Installing Battlezone II: Forgotten Enemies

 This guide will walk you through installing Battlezone II: Forgotten Enemies on Windows 11, starting with a stock CD-based install.